Roman dictator: Nomination

 The dictator was the only important official in the Roman state that was appointed.
 (Note: "Every other [ie not the dictator] important official in the Roman state was elected... the interrex was elected by, and from among, the patrician senators; the princeps senatus was originally elected by the curiae ... the pontifices and flamens were elected.
 Dictators, however, were appointed by the sole discretion of one consul".)
-The power to appoint a dictator vested in the consuls, one of whom could nominate a man to serve in the office; he did not need to consult his colleague, and no other magistrates had such authority.
-A dictator, however, could be created by comitial legislation at the proposal of other magistrates, as Sulla and Caesar later were.
+The power to appoint a dictator normally vested in the consuls, one of whom could nominate a man to serve in the office; he did not need to consult his colleague, and no other magistrates had such authority.
+A dictator could also be created by comitial legislation at the proposal of other magistrates, as was the case with Sulla and Caesar.

 Consular nomination occurred in a nocturnal ritual, usually preceded by advice from the Senate asking for a specific person to be appointed, (Note: There is indication that the consuls could appoint anyone they wished.
 For example, after being defeated in a naval battle, Publius Claudius Pulcher was told to nominate a dictator; he nominated a lowborn subordinate of his, Marcus Claudius Glicia, who resigned in the ensuing outrage.) but this was not strictly necessary.
 A vote of the people could be held, but this was unusual, perhaps except in cases with a non-consular nominator.
 In the case of Quintus Fabius Maximus Verrucosus, the people may have created him dictator directly by legislation.
 After c.
-300 BC most attested dictators were ex-consuls; it does not appear, however, that this emerged from any kind of legislation, as implied in Livy, to that effect.
+300 BC most attested dictators were ex-consuls; but it does not appear that this emerged from any kind of legislation, as implied in Livy.

-Dictatorial powers likely extended beyond the term of the nominating magistrate, and most dictators are recorded to have given up their powers as quickly as possible.
-Customary law may have required dictators to give up their powers immediately after completion of their assigned task.
+Dictatorial powers likely extended beyond the term of the nominating magistrate, but most dictators are recorded to have given up their powers as quickly as possible.
+Customary law required dictators to give up their powers immediately after completion of their assigned task.

 A dictator could be nominated for different reasons, or causae.
 These causae were akin to provinciae, spheres of command assigned to a magistrate which bound their freedom of action.
 The various causae were: